flotwig/site/_posts/2021-07-08-reliable-self-hosted-email.md

 I cannot use an email service that does not have *reliable sending and receiving*.
 Happily, each of these problems has a solution:

-1. The [Mailu](https://mailu.io/) project bundles antispam, POP3, IMAP, SMTP, webmail, administrative interface, etc. into a set of Docker containers that can be managed with Kubernetes or Docker Compose.
+1. The [Mailu](https://mailu.io/) project bundles antispam, POP3, IMAP, SMTP, webmail, administrative interface, etc. into a set of Docker containers that can be managed with Docker Compose or your container tool of choice.
 This gives us a good, well-architected base setup to configure further.
 2. Use a trusted SMTP outgoing relay to send email.
 Yes, this is not self-hosting, but you cannot "self-host" an outgoing email anyways, it is ultimately leaving your network one way or another.
 3. Use a backup email server to receive email when your server is down.
 Set up MX records with a lower priority than your self-hosted mail server to have them act as a fallback.
 You can either self-host this backup or use a public service.
 Then, when the primary server is back up, use IMAP to mirror messages from the backup automatically.